-Many companies regularly update or replace IT equipment and parts, but fail to dispose of the redundant equipment correctly.
-Instead, it often gets left in a cupboard or back room and forgotten, leaving the business vulnerable to data exposure.
+Many companies regularly update or replace IT equipment, but fail to dispose of the redundant equipment correctly.
+Instead, it often gets forgotten about and left in a cupboard or back room, leaving the business vulnerable to data exposure.

-Even when computers are broken the information on them can still be recovered and, if a hard drive containing employee, customer, banking and product information should fall into the wrong hands, you’re looking at a serious data breech.
+Even when computers are broken the information on them can still be recovered.
+If a hard drive containing employee, customer, banking and product information should fall into the wrong hands, it's a serious data breech.

-To keep data secure, Shredall doesn’t recommend selling any IT equipment or parts of for reuse or refurbishment by third parties.
+To keep data secure, Shredall SDS Group doesn’t recommend selling IT equipment or parts of for reuse or refurbishment by third parties.
 In our opinion, shredding and recycling electronic items is the best way to protect confidentiality.

-Shredall has a target to recycle 100% of non-contaminated waste as part of our ISO 14001 Environmental Management Certification.
+Shredall SDS Group has a target to recycle 100% of non-contaminated waste as part of our ISO 14001 Environmental Management Certification.

 How our computer recycling service works